 Proof sketch.
-We give an adversarial request generating argument to sketch the desired result.
+We give an adversarial request generating argument to show the desired result.
 Consider an example of a tree consisting of just two nodes u and v such that there is an edge between u and v.
 The adversarial request generating algorithm ADV is as follows.
-The algorithm ADV generates a combine requests at v such that there is a lease from u to v after execution of a-th request.
-And then, ADV generates b write requests at u such that there is no lease from u to v after execution of b-th request.
-Using potential function arguments, we can show that, for a sufficient long request sequence σ generated by ADV, the cost of \mathcal{A} in executing σ is at least $\frac{5}{2}$ times that of an optimal offline algorithm, which is tailored to the request sequence σ .
+For a given a and b, ADV generates a combine requests at v and b write requests at u.
+Using potential function arguments, we can show that for a sufficient long request sequence σ generated by ADV, the cost of any (a, b)-algorithm in executing σ is at least $\frac{5}{2}$ times that of an offline algorithm, tailored to the request sequence σ .